Quality Enhancement Plan

 - Include a plan to assess achievement

-Student learning may include changes in students’ knowledge, skills, behaviors, and/or values that may contribute to the college experience.
+Student learning includes changes in students’ knowledge, skills, behaviors, and/or values.
 The goals, outcomes, and assessment strategies must be clearly linked to improving the quality of student learning while supporting the College’s mission and vision.

 In August 2018, Polk State formed a QEP Topic Selection Committee (TSC) to identify a topic for the College’s next QEP.
 Using several sources of institutional data and a series of surveys of faculty, staff, and recent graduates, the Committee was able to narrow eight broad topic areas down to two.
 The Committee then generated three topic proposals that addressed these areas.
 After collecting stakeholder feedback, the TSC developed a final topic proposal by combining elements of all three proposals.
 The final proposal, which centers on career exploration and planning to increase completion, was presented to and approved by the College President and President’s Staff on May 17, 2019.